 - You can shoot technical support an email at support@Fivestars.com.

 - Their Support Webpage is loaded with useful articles and FAQs.
 You can also check out their Blog, which features articles on loyalty programs, tips and success stories.

 Onboarding and Training – Fivestars offers three training sessions for their merchants, which can be done in person.
 Onboarding includes vertical data for promotions and additional setup support

 Video Tutorials – Fivestars offers tons of video tutorials.
 These guys love making YouTube videos of themselves, and some of them are pretty helpful.
-They offer more extensive tutorials on their website, as well as training videos on the Fivestars University webpage.
+They offer more extensive tutorials on their website, as well as training videos and articles on the Fivestars Insights webpage.
 Here are some additional videos: